datahub-project/datahub/docs/how/search-over-new-field.md

 ```

 ## 2. Add field to search document model
-For this example, we will add new field `courses` to `CorpUserInfoDocument.pdl` which is the search document model for corp user entity.
+For this example, we will add field `courses` to [CorpUserInfoDocument.pdl](../../metadata-models/src/main/pegasus/com/linkedin/metadata/search/CorpUserInfoDocument.pdl) which is the search document model for corp user entity.

 ```
 namespace com.linkedin.metadata.search